806.8 Storm Water Pollution Prevention Plan (SWPPP)

 Two categories of compost filter devices are used as erosion and sediment control BMPs on MoDOT projects: compost filter socks/ logs and compost filter berms.
 (Note: Compost can also be used as a soil amendment and sometimes as a mulch to enhance vegetative establishment.)

 Compost Filter Socks consist of compost filter media (compost, or non-treated wood) encased within a three-dimensional fabric tube for purposes of erosion, sediment and pollution control.
 Compost filter socks are typically used for perimeter protection and are an acceptable alternative to geotextile and other silt fence applications described in EPG 806.8.6.4.4 Silt Fence.
 Compost filter socks are also acceptable alternate ditch checks as described in EPG 806.8.6.4.3 Ditch Checks.
-Specified effective height, as measured in the field, shall apply for both silt fence and ditch check applications.
+Specified effective height of 9 inches, as measured in the field, shall apply for both silt fence and ditch check applications.
 Compost filter socks shall be installed according to the manufacturer’s specifications or Standard Plan 806.10, including ground preparation and staking requirements.
 Though compost filter socks are commonly used for perimeter protection and alternate ditch checks, other uses may include: curb and drain inlet protection; slope interruption; protection along the toe of stream and channel banks; on compacted and frozen soils, or pavement where trenching is difficult or impossible; and around sensitive resources where trenching may disturb the resource.

 Sediment shall be removed once it has accumulated to one-half the original height of the sock.
 Compost filter sock shall be replaced whenever it has deteriorated to such an extent that the effectiveness of sock is reduced.
 Compost filter socks shall remain in place until disturbed areas draining to the devices have been permanently stabilized in accordance with the permit.
 Upon removal of compost filter socks, the wooden stakes should be pulled and the biodegradable netting cut to encourage more rapid degradation.
 If the netting is non-biodegradable, the netting shall be cut and removed along with the stakes, but the compost filling may be left to further decompose and act as a soil amendment.